natesales/pathvector/README.md

 All peers with an import filter of `cone` will apply further strict filtering by either an AS Set or manual prefix list.
 Max-prefix limits are also enforced for every peer.

+#### Local Preference
+All sessions have a default BGP LOCAL_PREF of 100, except for routes tagged with community `65535, 0` ([RFC8326 Graceful Shutdown](https://tools.ietf.org/html/rfc8326)).
+Local pref can be adjusted on a per-peer basis with the `localpref` option under the peer block.

 #### BGP Communities
 bcg uses RFC 8092 BGP Large Communities